Oh Snap! Take Unforgettable Selfies at These Striking Tampa SpotsBy Kathleen Gossman

 Selfies show the world, or rather, your friends and followers, all the cool things you’re doing and seeing.
-Head to spots offering the city’s best views in Tampa, Florida, with amazing backdrops and activities.
-Snap your shot, share it, then put that phone away so you can fully experience the city.
+Head to the best picture locations in Tampa offering the city’s top views with amazing backdrops and activities.
+Snap your Tampa photography shot, share it, then put that phone away so you can fully experience the city.

 See the Bridge from the Best Beach